Spectral shadows of a single GaAs quantum dot

-Figure~\ref{fig:X+_X0_Xm_params_NoRL}(b) depicts the fraction parameter $\alpha$ from the pseudo-Voigt fit of the dominant transition in dependence on $V_G$.
+Figure~\ref{fig:X+_X0_Xm_params_NoRL}(b) shows the fraction parameter $\alpha$ from the pseudo-Voigt fit of the dominant transition as a function of $V_G$.
 The parameter $\alpha$ determines the proportion of Gaussian and Lorentzian contributions, with $\alpha=0$ indicating a purely Gaussian lineshape and $\alpha=1$ indicating a purely Lorentzian lineshape.
-Interestingly, $X^-$ and $X^{2-}$ show in good approximation a purely Lorentzian profile, whereas $X$ exhibits a mixture of Gaussian and Lorentzian.
+Interestingly, $X^-$ and $X^{2-}$ exhibit, in good approximation, a purely Lorentzian profile, whereas $X$ shows a mixture of Gaussian and Lorentzian.
 This suggests that, in this kind of low-noise PIN structure, both $X^-$ and $X^{2-}$ have the potential to outperform $X$ in terms of achieving transform-limited single-photon emission.
-The lineshape of $X$ becomes more Lorenzian and $\Gamma$ larger in the transition regions from $X$ towards $X^+$ and $X^-$, which is consistent with faster switching times, but this regime is less interesting for single photon sources.
+The lineshape of $X$ becomes more Lorentzian, and $\Gamma$ larger in the transition regions from $X$ towards $X^+$ and $X^-$, which is consistent with faster switching times.
+However, this regime is less interesting for single photon sources.